Application Forms

 How many live auditions are there each year?

-Just one in early September before the academic year begins.
+One in early September before the academic year begins.

 How do I get into the scholarship competition?